bulutcan99/bulutcan99/README.md

-- 🌱 I’m currently learning TS and Deno
+- 🌱 I’m currently learning GO and Deno
 - 📫 How to reach me: bulutcangocer0199@gmail.com